 - Top tips on how to support someone with a mental health problem

 - Supporting someone who feels suicidal

 - How to cope as a carer

 - Coping as a carer

-People may have difficulty in relationships with family, carers, friends, colleagues and www.relate.org.uk/find-your-nearest-relate
+People may have difficulty in relationships with family, carers, friends, colleagues and others.

 Relate provides relationship counselling, family counselling, mediation and sex therapy.
 Please visit the following link for more information: